Top 10 Best Alice in Chains Songs

-Yep Would #1 and Nutshell #2.
-Graduated in 98 from a tight nit suburb city of Cleveland Ohio, Last of the Rockers/jocks/everyone.
+Yep, Would? #1 and Nutshell #2.
+Graduated in '98 from a tight-knit suburb city of Cleveland, Ohio.
+Last of the Rockers/jocks/everyone.
 We ruled our class.
-Just seen some old friends at a funeral.
-One of our old buddies, HW state wrestling champ, Good/football/player, good looking kid.
+Just saw some old friends at a funeral.
+One of our old buddies, a high school state wrestling champ, good football player, good-looking kid.
 Chains just puts things at ease and perspective.
-Life goes by fast, remember to love, laugh and hold on to those cherished memories
+Life goes by fast, remember to love, laugh, and hold on to those cherished memories.

-Great song great riff.
-Works well with the slower beat.
-Yes commercial but lead me to this band to discover their amazing unsurpassed talent.
-Rip Layne there will never be another
+Great song, great riff.
+It works well with the slower beat.
+Yes, it's commercial, but it led me to this band to discover their amazing, unsurpassed talent.
+RIP Layne.
+There will never be another.

-This is one of the best songs of alice in chains.
+This is one of the best songs of Alice in Chains.
 Its vocalist gives a powerful effect.
-The guitar & drums combination gives an awesome flavour to this song.
-I love listerning to this aweaome heavy metal song everyday before going for work..
-In short this is the best song of Alice in chains.
+The guitar and drums combination gives an awesome flavor to this song.
+I love listening to this awesome heavy metal song every day before going to work.
+In short, this is the best song of Alice in Chains.

 This is the sole beam of light on Dirt.
-In the verses it tells the tale of a hard man begrudgingly fighting for a cause his country's people don't believe in, rejected at home and under constant threat of attack in the field.
-Briefly, it details the kind of atruggle that was built to break a person, but the chorus decisively refuses to be broken.
+In the verses, it tells the tale of a hard man begrudgingly fighting for a cause his country's people don't believe in, rejected at home and under constant threat of attack in the field.
+Briefly, it details the kind of struggle that was built to break a person, but the chorus decisively refuses to be broken.
 "He ain't gonna die."
-On an album filled with visions of death, depression, addiction, unhindered cynicism, that chorus sticks it's fists in the air and screams for survival, if not redemption.
-This song if one of the more perfect artistic depictions of grit, perseverance, character, strength.
+On an album filled with visions of death, depression, addiction, and unhindered cynicism, that chorus sticks its fists in the air and screams for survival, if not redemption.
+This song is one of the more perfect artistic depictions of grit, perseverance, character, and strength.
 It inspires.

 Jerry Cantrell's father was a Vietnam veteran.
 He wrote this song to honor his dad by telling a story about his service in Vietnam.
 Cantrell has stated that his father went by the nickname "Rooster", which he had since childhood due to the way his hair stood up on end as a youth.

-This is their 2nd song which I heard after Nutshell, I have to say this songs is very emotional and powerful.
-You can hear the pain in Layne's voice especially in unplugged version.
-This song made me fall in love with Alice in chains and Layne Staley.
-And what a lyrics man, Jerry Cantrell is the soul of the band truly!
-Legends
+This is their second song which I heard after Nutshell.
+I have to say this song is very emotional and powerful.
+You can hear the pain in Layne's voice, especially in the unplugged version.
+This song made me fall in love with Alice in Chains and Layne Staley.
+And what lyrics, man!
+Jerry Cantrell is truly the soul of the band.
+Legends.

 Perfection.
 No rips.
-Not tears.
+No tears.
 No faltering whatsoever.
-High pigment song with the most achingly righteous harmonies, plus odd time, vocal intensity, great guitar solo and great lyrics, too.
+High pigment song with the most achingly righteous harmonies, plus odd time, vocal intensity, great guitar solo, and great lyrics too.
 It's my favorite.

-This song always makes me reminisce over everything, and tones down my emotions.
-Greatest band there ever was in my opinion.
+This song always makes me reminisce over everything and tones down my emotions.
+It's the greatest band there ever was, in my opinion.
 Everything was so down to earth and relevant.
 AIC for life.